EMERALD NECKLACE GREENWAY:

 -BIKE IT OR HIKE IT-

 Difficulty: Easy.
-Flat, paved paths.
+Flat, paved paths & BIKE LANES.

 Directions:

-Completed by Frederick Law Olmsted in 1895, the 6 mile long Emerald Necklace was the first linear park to be constructed in this country.
+Completed by Frederick Law Olmsted in 1895, the Emerald Necklace was the first linear park to be constructed in this country.
 The Emerald Necklace is comprised of a series of parklands and vehicular parkways, which are linked by the wetland resources of the Muddy River.
 The Greenway is comprised of the Back Bay Fens, the Riverway, Olmsted Park, Jamaica Pond, Arnold Arboretum and Franklin Park, and their connecting parkways (Fenway, Riverway, Jamaicaway and Arborway).
 The Emerald Necklace is the only remaining intact linear park designed by Frederick Law Olmsted Sr., America’s first landscape architect.
 As such, it is listed on the National Register of Historic Places.
-It took Frederick Law Olmsted, Sr. (1822-1903) almost twenty years (1878-1896) to create the six parks now known as the Emerald Necklace which stretches five miles from the Charles River to Franklin Park and make up over 1,000 acres of parkland.
+It took Frederick Law Olmsted, Sr. (1822-1903) almost twenty years (1878-1896) to create the six parks now known as the Emerald Necklace which stretches from the Charles River South, to Franklin Park and makes up over 1,000 acres of parkland.
 For more information visit; EMERALD NECKLACE .

 Emerald Necklace Greenway:

-Note; Future plans call for creating a connecting trail through Charlesgate Park directly to the Charles River Bike Path, but as of 2021 it is still in the design stage.
+Note; Future plans call for creating a connecting trail through Charlesgate Park directly to the Charles River Bike Path, but as of 2024 it is still in the design stage.
 See; CHARLESGATE ALLIANCE .

-Paved trails travel south along both sides of the Muddy River from here through Back Bay Fens Park.
-I chose the northwestern path (which is to your right as you look down on the river), which is also the recommended bike route on the map.
-Pass by a brown sign that reads “Emerald Necklace-Back Bay Fens-1879”.
+The paved Emerald Necklace Greenway travels South, along both the Eastern & Western Sides of the Muddy River, from here through Back Bay Fens Park.
+I chose to bike the Western Side of the Muddy River (which is to your right as you look down on the river), which is also the recommended bike route on the Map.
+Pass by a brown sign that reads Emerald Necklace-Back Bay Fens-1879”.
 These signs appear every time you enter a different portion of the Greenway.
 You immediately encounter the community gardens, with trails meandering throughout them; however, they all bring you back to the main trail which runs alongside Park Drive.
 You come to your first road crossing, Agassiz Rd and like most of the road crossings, a bridge traverses the river, allowing you access to the opposite side of the greenway.
 Continuing along Park Drive turn left along the first paved path to check out the Veterans Memorial.
 Continue straight past the memorial to a pedestrian bridge that crosses the river at 1 mile.

-Note; To access the Emerald Necklace Visitor Center cross this bridge and head left.
+Note; To access the Emerald Necklace Visitor Center, cross this bridge and head left.
 The center utilizes the old granite Stony Brook Gatehouse.
-You'll find a map board here as well.
+You'll find a Map Board here as well.

+I continued South, along the West Side of the river, which parallels Pond Ave.
 The trail divides; left for pedestrians and right for bikes.
 You now enter “Olmstead Park-1891”.
 The wide, paved trail runs alongside Leverett Pond and passes by old stone bridges and walls.
 Several parking lots are located along this section.
 The trails merge as you head up a slight hill to Perkins St at 3.9 miles.

 Note; Across this street is an entrance for Jamaica Pond.
 However, the 1 ½ mile trail that encircles the pond does not allow bikes.

-You need to head left and travel along Perkins St. Both a paved path left side and BIKE LANE to Jamaicaway, where you turn right past “Jamaica Pond-1892”. {Jamaica Pond, Boston’s largest freshwater pond, is over 50 feet deep and is fed by natural springs}.
+Follow the paved trail left, East, alongside Perkins St to Jamaicaway.
+Here you'll continue right, South along the East Side of Jamaica Pond.
+“Jamaica Pond-1892”. {Jamaica Pond, Boston’s largest freshwater pond, is over 50 feet deep and is fed by natural springs}.
 Again the trail splits with a pedestrian path heading right down towards the pond and a bike trail left that takes you alongside Jamaicaway.
 You come to the Jamaica Pond Boat House at 4.5 miles, with an adjoining band stand overlooking the pond.
 Built in 1910, the Boat House contains a restroom, refreshments and information.
-The two trails briefly combine and then split with the pedestrian path heading right along the pond and the bike trail heading left.
+The two trails briefly combine and then split with the pedestrian path heading right (no bikes allowed) along the pond and the bike trail heading left.
 Cross over Francis Parkman Drive and Prince St as you leave Jamaica Pond behind.
-This section is on-road along Arborway (the sidewalk here is so-so).
-Just past Pond St you’ll pick up a BIKE LANE.
-There are green signs for Arnold Arboretum along the route.
-Spy a house on your right that looks like a Tudor castle.
-The Arborway consists of a two lane road in the middle and one-way streets running along either side.
-You'll come to a rotary where a series cross-walks lead you around the rotary and back alongside the Arborway.
-Just follow the green Arnold Arboretum signs.
-BIKE LANE.
-The sidewalk here is nice and wide.
-You come to the "Emerald Necklace-Arborway Gate-1872" entrance to Arnold Arboretum at 5.2 miles.
+Short on-road section (sidewalk available).
+Just past Pond St you’ll pick up the Arborway & Morton Street BIKE LANE.

-Note; To access the Southwest Corridor Greenway cross New Washington St and travel right to a Map board and the start of the trail.
-After checking out Franklin Park, I utilized the Southwest Corridor Greenway *[Part of Loop]* to access the Commonwealth Ave Mall & BIKE LANE *[Part of Loop]* to Loop back to the Emerald Necklace Greenway
+Note; After Looping around both Arnold Arboretum and Franklin Park *[Secondary Loops]* I utilized the Southwest Corridor Greenway *[Part of Loop]* to access the Commonwealth Ave Mall & BIKE LANE *[Part of Loop]* to Loop back to the Northern End of the Emerald Necklace Greenway.
+See; Southwest Corridor Greenway Below.

 Arnold Arboretum: